we-make-websites/wmw-coding-guidelines/accessibility/README.md

 [ꜛ Back to TOC](#table-of-contents)

 ## Alt Text
-* Alt text is extremely useful for ensuring that images on the site can be used by people with various disabilities.
+* Alt text is extremely useful for ensuring that images on the site can be used by people with various disabilities
 * Images can be categorised in different ways and there are some different recommendations for alt text depending on the type of image.
 * The W3C Web Accessibility Initiative has some good resources around Images:
   * [Images Tutorial](https://www.w3.org/WAI/tutorials/images/) - Outlines the different purposes an image might have and recommendations for adding accessible text
-  * [`alt` Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) - Provides a helpful decision tree on how to handle different situations with images, including when an empty `alt` attribute is appropriate.
+  * [`alt` Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) - Provides a helpful decision tree on how to handle different situations with images, including when an empty `alt` attribute is appropriate

 [ꜛ Back to TOC](#table-of-contents)